Day 139

 Hope in the word of the Lord

 Do you realise that God wants to speak to you?
-You can say, like Samuel, ‘Speak Lord, for your servant is listening’ (3:10b).
+You can say, like Samuel, ‘Speak LORD, for your servant is listening’ (3:10b).

 These were times of trouble, not just for the people of God, but for everyone (4:7).
 It was a time when it seemed that God was almost silent.
-‘In those days the word of the Lord was rare; there were not many visions’ (3:1).
+‘In those days the word of the LORD was rare; there were not many visions’ (3:1).

-It must have been heartbreaking for Eli to see his own sons dishonouring the Lord.
+It must have been heart-breaking for Eli to see his own sons dishonouring the Lord.
 They slept with the women who served at the entrance to the Tent of Meeting (2:22).
 They dishonoured God who has said, ‘Those who honour me I will honour, but those who despise me will be disdained’ (v.30).

 As a result of the dishonouring of God, the people of God are defeated (4:1b–11).
 Eli dies heartbroken (vv.12–18).
 His daughter-in-law gives birth to a child with the name Ichabod: ‘The glory has departed’ (vv.19–22).